tkuriyama/uke-strings/docs/general/_posts/2021-08-28-Aquila-Red-Tenor-Wound-Low-G.md

 It is fairly noticeable against a bright wood like spruce -- but the mix with dark fluorocarbons doesn't look bad.

-On the fingers, it feels like a wound string, with some nice texture.
+On the fingers, there is some good texture (as typical of wound strings), though not overly rough.

 ### Sound Impression / Comparison